Tomoko King Cross-Cultural Strategist Bridging Japan and Canada

 SRA Academy

-• Micro-Credentials in various subjects including AI and its Impact on teaching, Intercultural Teaching Skills - Conestoga College
+• Micro-Credentials in subjects including Intercultural and International Teaching Skills Conestoga College

 • My roots